Asset owner tax credits are no longer available for 2024.

-Note: RFA can still approve FBM tuition reimbursement tax credits for beginning farmers, as these funds are not restricted.
+*Note: 2024 FBM tuition reimbursement tax credits are still available for beginning farmers, as these funds are not restricted.

 The Minnesota Beginning Farmer Tax Credit provides state tax credits to landlords and sellers (asset owners) who rent or sell farmland, equipment, livestock, and other agricultural assets to beginning farmers in the current tax year.
 Funding is limited.
 Tax credits are funded in a first-come, first-served manner regardless of the deadlines below.
 Applicants are highly encouraged to apply early in the year and may apply before sales close, if needed.

 This is a two-part application.
 Both beginning farmers and asset owners must submit applications with leases and/or sale documents to hold their place in line for first-come, first-served funding.
+Applications open annually in early January.
 More instructions are available in the applications found in the "Apply Here" box on this page.

 Tax Credit Details